Skip to content

 Here, we describe how to set up quacc with a database of your choosing.

 For instance, let's pretend you have decided to make a MongoStore be your database of choice.
-In your Python code, it might look like the following
+Instantiating that class might look like the following

 from maggma.stores import MongoStore